A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Data Preparation

-The populations of lenses and sources are built upon a catalog of strong lenses \cite{Collett2015} (hereafter, Collett15) and a state-of-the-art extragalactic catalog \cite{CosmoDC2}.
-Collett15 provides the mass models and simple light models of both lens and source galaxies, and cosmoDC2 provides more realistic light profiles of galaxies containing bulges and disks.
-To create the inputs for our strong lensing simulation program (named PICS) \cite{PICS} by connecting the mass profiles from Collett15 and light profiles from cosmoDC2, we cross-match the apparent magnitudes, axis ratios, position angles, and redshifts of the galaxies from Collett15 and CosmoDC2.
-In principle, if we model a lens galaxy as a smooth ellipsoid, the corresponding GGSL can be described completely by using lensing strength, axis ratio, and position angle.
-To create a balanced dataset, we sample these three parameters following flat distributions \cite{Pearson2019}.
+The populations of lenses and sources are built upon a catalog of strong lenses \citep{Collett2015} (hereafter, Collett15) and a state-of-the-art extragalactic catalog \citep{CosmoDC2}.
+Collett15 provides a mass model of Singular Isothermal Ellipsoids \citep[SIEs][]{Kormann1994} and a light model of the Sersic profile \citep{Sersic1968} for both lens and source galaxies, and cosmoDC2 provides a further detailed light profile for galaxies, containing bulges and disks described by the Sersic profile.
+To connect the mass profiles from Collett15 and light profiles from cosmoDC2, we cross-match the apparent magnitudes, axis ratios, position angles, and redshifts of the galaxies from Collett15 and CosmoDC2.
+Expressly, we first model a lens galaxy as a smooth Singular Isothermal Ellipsoid described completely by using lensing strength, axis ratio, and position angle $(Par_{0})$.
+To create a balanced dataset, we sample the three parameters following flat distributions \citep{Pearson2019}.
+Some basic information (such as light models and redshifts of lenses and sources, $Par_{1}$) of a GGSL can be obtained by matching the three parameters with Collett15, and then a set of detailed parameters $(Par_2)$ can be achieved by matching $Par_1$ with CosmoDC2.
+Repeating the above process, we generate a catalog of parameters to generate mock images with PICS \citep{PICS}.
+The distributions of the parameters and their origins are shown in Table~\ref{tab:parameter_distributions}.

-The mass model of an individual lens galaxy is a singular isothermal ellipsoid (SIE) as adopted in Collett15.
-This model not only is analytically tractable but also has been found to be consistent with models of individual lenses and lens statistics on length scales relevant for strong lensing \cite{Koopmans2006, Gavazzi2007, Dye2008}.
-Accordingly, the deflection maps can be given by the parameters of the positions, velocity dispersions, axis ratios, position angles, and redshifts of lenses as well as the redshifts of source galaxies, namely, $\{x_1, x_2, \sigma_v, q_l, \phi_l, z_l, z_s\}$.
-Since $\{x_1, x_2\}$ can be fixed to $\{0, 0\}$ by centering the cutouts at the lens galaxies and the lensing strength (i.e., Einstein radius) can be given by $R_{\rm ein} = 4 \pi (\sigma_v/c)^2 D(z_l, z_s)/D(z_s)$, the parameter array can be simplified as $\{R_{\rm ein}, q_l, \phi_l\}$.
-Here, $c$ is the speed of light, and $D(z_l, z_s)$ and $D(z_s)$ are the angular diameter distance from the deflector to the source and from the observer to the source, respectively.
+The mass model of an individual lens galaxy, as adopted by Collett15, is taken to be a singular isothermal ellipsoid.
+This model is not only analytically tractable, but also consistent with individual lens models and lens statistics on length scales relevant for strong lensing \citep{Koopmans2006, Gavazzi2007, Dye2008}.
+Accordingly, the deflection maps can be given by the parameters of the positions, velocity dispersions, axis ratios, position angles, and redshifts of lenses, as well as the redshifts of the source galaxies, namely $\{x_1, x_2, \sigma_v, q_l, \phi_l, z_l, z_s\}$.
+Since $\{x_1, x_2\}$ can be fixed to $\{0, 0\}$ by centering the cutouts on the lens galaxies and the lensing strength (that is, the Einstein radius) can be given by $\theta_E = 4 \pi (\sigma_v/c)^2 D(z_l, z_s)/D(z_s)$, the parameter array can be simplified to $\{\theta_E, q_l, \phi_l\}$.
+Here, $c$ is the speed of light and $D(z_l, z_s)$ and $D(z_s)$ are the angular diameter distances from the deflector to the source and from the observer to the source, respectively.